04 NCAC 06C .0311 FIDELITY AND SURETY BONDS AND INSURANCE COVERAGE

 (e) In considering a request to deviate from the bond coverage and deductible amounts set forth in this Rule, the Administrator shall consider the following factors about the credit union:

-(5) Capital, Assets, Management, Earnings, and Liquidity (CAMEL) rating, used by the Division and NCUA to evaluate the soundness of credit unions on a uniform basis.
+(5) capital, asset quality, management, earnings, and liquidity, (CAMEL) rating, used by the Credit Union Division and NCUA to evaluate the soundness of credit unions on a uniform basis.

 Eff.
 April 1, 1981;